bigchem/synthesis/README.md

 The accuracy of model predictions using 20x and 100x augmentations was very similar and within 0.1% for Top-1 predictions.

-The models will be made after the acceptance of the article.
+The models will be made available after the acceptance of the article.

 Script compare.pl can be used to calculate statsitical performance using canonical files, e.g.